I-CAR is bumping up prices for both regular and welding courses effective Dec. 14, but technicians and shop owners who sign up now can lock…

 The largest global cyberattack the world has ever seen swept across 150 countries and hundreds of thousands of computers this past Friday, affecting hospitals, government agencies, manufacturers – and the collision repair industry.

 WannaCry – a type of malicious software known as “ransomware” that restricts access to the victim’s computer or network, and threatens deletion of data unless a ransom is paid – started spreading late last week across the world.
 In this instance, hackers demanded $300 from their victims in a set timeframe.
-Companies affected by the attack represented a variety of sectors including healthcare (Britain’s National Health Service), telecommunications (Spain’s Telefonica) and logistics (FedEx).
-Much closer to home for repairers, Mitchell International, French auto manufacturer Renault and their alliance partner Nissan were also impacted by WannaCry.
+Companies affected by the attack represented a variety of sectors including healthcare (Britain’s National Health Service), telecommunications (Spain’s Telefonica) and logistics (FedEx), according to Forbes.
+Much closer to home for repairers, Mitchell International, French auto manufacturer Renault and their alliance partner Nissan were also impacted by WannaCry, according to Automotive News.

-The attack occurs following the NSA’s discovery of a vulnerability in Microsoft’s software called EternalBlue.
+The attack occurs following what Forbes reported was the NSA’s discovery of a vulnerability in Microsoft’s software called EternalBlue.
 The vulnerability was patched by Microsoft when it was leaked by a group of hackers calling themselves the Shadow Brokers earlier this year; however, those with older versions of Windows or without Windows Updates were affected, since these were not patched by Microsoft and therefore left open to attack.

 The WannaCry ransomware could arrive to the intended victim as an email attachment or available download.
 The user would have to click on or download the attachment or file to infect the computer.